open-source-tabletop/cadence-wargame-system/collections/_modules/scraplands-showdown.md

 ---
 title: Scraplands Showdown
-subtitle: Vehicular Combat Racing in a post-apocalyptic wasteland
 ---

 Scraplands Showdown is a post-apocalyptic vehicle racing and combat game.
 Each player assembles a team of vehicles, customised with upgrades, weapons, and armour, and competes to out-race and out-fight their opponents in a brutal Showdown.